-spaCy is a library for advanced natural language processing in Python and Cython. spaCy is built on the very latest research, but it isn’t researchware.
-It was designed from day one to be used in real products. spaCy currently supports English and German, as well as tokenization for Chinese, Spanish, Italian, French, Portuguese, Dutch, Swedish, Finnish, Hungarian, Bengali and Hebrew.
+spaCy is a library for advanced Natural Language Processing in Python and Cython.
+It's built on the very latest research, and was designed from day one to be used in real products. spaCy comes with pretrained statistical models and word vectors, and currently supports tokenization for 50+ languages.
+It features state-of-the-art speed, convolutional neural network models for tagging, parsing and named entity recognition and easy deep learning integration.
 It's commercial open-source software, released under the MIT license.

-💫 Version 1.8 out now!
-Read the release notes here.
+💫 Version 2.2 out now!
+Check out the release notes here.

 |API Reference||The detailed reference for spaCy's API.|

 |Contribute||How to contribute to the spaCy project and code base.|

 The spaCy project is maintained by @honnibal and @ines, along with core contributors @svlandeg and @adrianeboyd.
 Please understand that we won't be able to provide individual support via email.
 We also believe that help is much more valuable if it's shared publicly, so that more people can benefit from it.

 |👩💻 Usage Questions||Stack Overflow · Gitter Chat · Reddit User Group|

 |🗯 General Discussion||Gitter Chat · Reddit User Group|